PoCInnovation/Pool2024/software/day02/3 - noSQL/README.md

 > We recommend DataGrip for its powerful UX and easy adoption 😉

-In the folder [resources](./resources), you will find a file named [database.json](./resources/database.json) to generate a new database with artists and musics 🎵
+In the folder [resources](./resources), you will find a file named [database.json](./resources/database.json) to get the data that we will generate in ou new database with artists and musics.

 Here's a schema of our data:
 ![Artists database](../../../.github/assets/software/software_bdd.png)